decred/dcrdocs/docs/getting-started/using-the-block-explorer.md

 `Height`                 | The height of the blockchain in which this block resides.
 `Block Reward`           | The amount of new DCR minted in this block.
 `Timestamp`              | The time this block was created by a miner and was included in the blockchain.
-`Merkle Root`            | A hash value of all the transaction hashes included in this block.
+`Merkle Root`            | A hash value of all the transaction hashes and stake hashes (ticket purchases, votes, and revocations) included in this block.
-`Stake Root`             | A hash value of all the stake related transaction hashes in this block.
-This includes ticket purchases, votes, and ticket revocations.
+`Stake Root`             | Originally, this was a hash value of all the stake related transaction hashes in this block.
+However, as of [DCP-0005](https://github.com/decred/dcps/blob/master/dcp-0005/dcp-0005.mediawiki), the stake hashes were moved into the Merkle Root, and the Stake Root was repurposed to house header commitments.
+These includes additional proofs and compact filters, which enable a more secure SPV mode for lightweight clients.
-`VoteBits`               | (1) Block was approved by proof-of-stake voters.
-(2) Block was vetoed by proof-of-stake voters and all non-stake transactions in the block were invalidated, along with the newly generated block reward for the proof-of-work miner and the Decred Treasury.
+`VoteBits`               | Used to signify the voting result on the previous block.
+This will either be 0 or 1.
+If 1, the previous block was approved by proof-of-stake voters.
+If 0, the previous block was disapproved by proof-of-stake voters and all non-stake transactions in the block were invalidated, including the newly generated block reward for the proof-of-work miner and the Decred Treasury.
-`Final State`            | The final state of the pseudo random number generator used for ticket selection.
+`Final State`            | The hash value of the final state of the lottery used to determine which tickets were eligible to vote on the previous block, and thus be included in this block.
+It consists of the five winning ticket hashes, as well as the state of the pseudorandom number generator that was used to select those winning tickets from the live tickets pool.
 `Voters`                 | The number of successful proof-of-stake votes cast in this block.
 The maximum value is 5.
+Tickets can fail to vote when called upon, but a minimum of 3 votes are required.
 `Fresh Stake`            | The number of stake ticket purchases confirmed in this block.
 `Revocations`            | The number of tickets that failed to vote and were revoked.
 `PoolSize`               | The total number of active proof-of-stake tickets.